 Tools for Educators

-Teaching about sex and sexuality can be challenging, but the benefits for your students make the challenge worth the effort.
-Sexual health education is about more than preventing sexually transmitted diseases (STDs) and unplanned pregnancy.
-All children need age-appropriate lessons that give them the knowledge and skills to make healthy decisions as they grow.
+Implementing a sex education program can be challenging, but the benefits for your students make the challenge worth the effort.
+Sexual health education is about more than preventing sexually transmitted infections (STIs) and unplanned pregnancies.
+All youth need age-appropriate lessons that give them the knowledge and skills to make healthy decisions as they grow.
 Effective sexual health education includes content on healthy relationships, communication skills, understanding your personal and family values, human development and reproduction, and tolerance.

 Choosing a Lesson Plan

-To achieve the best results, we encourage you to implement an evidence-based, comprehensive sexual health curriculum.
+To achieve the best results, we encourage you to implement a research-based, comprehensive sexual health curriculum.

 We highly recommend lesson plans from the SIECUS Sex Ed Library, many of which teachers can easily implement in their classrooms.
-We especially like the FLASH lesson plans from Seattle-King County Public Health.
+We especially like the FLASH lesson plans from the Seattle-King County Department of Public Health.

-The National Campaign to Prevent Teen and Unplanned Pregnancy also has a database of programs shown to delay the initiation of sex, improve contraceptive use, and/or decrease teen pregnancy (including secondary pregnancy/births).
+The National Campaign to Prevent Teen and Unplanned Pregnancy also has a database of programs shown to delay the initiation of sex, improve contraceptive use, and/or decrease teen pregnancy rates.

 Answer provides online training and support for teachers to comfortably and effectively provide sexual health education.
 Teachers can earn professional credits from the ETR Associates Resource Center for Adolescent Pregnancy Prevention (ReCAPP).